Nick-Tallguy/Nick-Tallguy.github.io/_posts/nl_NL/0500-01-02-tm2-admin_nl_NL.md

 **If the user interface of the version you use looks different from the one described here then you should consult [our version overview](/en/coordination/tm-disambiguation)**

-# OSM Tasking Manager projectbeheer
+# OSM Tasking Manager 2 Project Admin

-De OpenStreetMap Tasking Manager is essentieel voor het uitvoeren van een mapathon, het activeren van HOT, of het maken van taken voor het in kaart brengen voor leerling-mappers.
-De Tasking Manager verdeelt het werk in beheersbare geografische stukken, die conflicten bij bewerken verminderen, speciaal bij een groot aantal mappers.
-De Tasking Manager helpt ook bij de nauwkeurigheid voor het in kaart brengen en de kwaliteit van de gegevens door een consistente set instructies te verschaffen voor uw mappers (bijv. 'breng alle wegen en gebouwen in kaart').
-In het kort: de Tasking Manager beheert hoe u de werkstroom indeelt en verdeelt voor open activiteiten voor het in kaart brengen.
-Deze module beschrijft het basisbeheer voor de OSM Tasking Manager voor succesvolle gebeurtenissen voor het in kaart brengen.
+The OpenStreetMap Tasking Manager 2 is essential to conducting a mapathon, managing a HOT activation, or creating mapping tasks for student mappers.
+The Tasking Manager divides the work into manageable geographic chunks, which reduces editing conflicts, especially with large numbers of distributed mappers.
+The Tasking Manager also helps mapping accuracy and data quality by providing a consistent set of instructions for your mappers (e.g. 'map all roads and buildings').
+In short, the Tasking Manager is how you set up and direct the workflow for open mapping activities.
+This module describes the basic administration of the OSM Tasking Manager for successful mapping events.

  Deze handleiding is specifiek geschreven voor die personen die instructies behoeven voor het beheren van de OSM Tasking Manager, inclusief het maken en aanpassen van projecten voor het in kaart brengen van open gebeurtenissen, d.i. 'mapathons'.
 Deze handleiding is van toepassing voor alle instanties van de OSM Tasking Manager, inclusief de HOT Tasking Manager <http://tasks.hotosm.org/> en de TeachOSM Tasking Manager <http://tasks.teachosm.org/>.
 Een lijst van andere instanties van de OSM Tasking Manager is t evinden op [de wiki van OpenStreetMap](http://wiki.openstreetmap.org/wiki/OSM_Tasking_Manager#Operational_installations_of_the_Tasking_Manager)